free shipping from a purchase value of 49 euros in germany.

 Preamble

-With the following privacy policy we would like to inform you which types of your personal data (hereinafter also abbreviated as “data”) we process for which purposes and in which scope.
-The privacy statement applies to all processing of personal data carried out by us, both in the context of providing our services and in particular on our websites, in mobile applications and within external online presences, such as our social media profiles (hereinafter collectively referred to as “online services”).
+With the following Privacy Policy, we would like to inform you about the types of personal data (hereinafter also referred to as “data”) we process, the purposes for which we process it, and the scope of such processing.
+This Privacy Policy applies to all processing of personal data carried out by us, both in connection with the provision of our services and, in particular, on our websites, in mobile applications, and on external online platforms, such as our social media profiles (hereinafter collectively referred to as the “Online Offering”).

 The terms used are not gender-specific.